GitiHubi/courseACA/README.md

 The **Audit Data Analytics** repository consists of Jupyter Notebooks we created for the **Audit Data Analytics Course** of the **ACA Internal Auditing Programme** at the University of St. Gallen (HSG).
 The content of the notebooks is based on the Python programming language using popular Python libraries, such as **NumPy**, **Pandas**, **Matplotlib** and **PyTorch**.

-Please note, the creation of the distinct notebooks is currently work in progress, so please expect minor bugs as well as some rough edges ;)

 Happy **Audit Data Analysis**!

 ![Course Banner](https://github.com/GitiHubi/courseACA/blob/master/banner.png)